Lord Of The Harvest. AG Sunday School Teachers

 Jesus’ audiences were familiar with these scenes.
 Such familiar

-illustrations made spiritual truths
+illustrations made spiritual truths more easily understood.

-more easily understood.
-Preparing the soil, sowing the seed, getting rid of weeds, caring for the growing crop, and harvesting grain or fruit-
+Preparing the soil, sowing the seed, getting rid of weeds, caring for the growing crop, and harvesting grain or fruit- all these aspects of farming clearly presented the work Christ wanted His followers to do.

 To Jesus the multitudes who kept coming to hear Him presented a

 picture of waving fields of ripening grain.
-The spiritual harvest He saw

-everywhere was great.
+The spiritual harvest He saw everywhere was great.
 Jesus knew that what is true of the natural harvest is true of the spiritual.
-The grain must

-be cut neither too soon nor too late.
-When the grain has ripened to maturity, no more time should pass before it is reaped.
 What a tragedy for a farmer to labour strenuously for so long to have a good crop and then lose it at harvest time.

 Bringing it into the barn is hard Work.

-In those days far more human hands were needed than in our time when machines have made farm work so
+In those days far more human hands were needed than in our time when machines have made farm work so much more efficient.

-to His Father as the Lord of the harvest and calls it His harvest.
-None
+We should note that Jesus refers to His Father as the Lord of the harvest and calls it His harvest.
+None of us are in competition with other workers.
+We are all working together in His harvest.

-Jesus connected the sending forth of
+It is important that Jesus connected the sending forth of labourers with our prayers.

-harvest.
 We will be less inclined to assume someone else is doing it.

 The Holy Spirit will cause us to feel the burden to work in our own section